 Aims of the study

-The main aim of this cross-cultural study is to determine which aspects of children and parents’ lives contribute to the development of child behavioural problems in both UK and India, and which aspects are distinctive to the Indian setting.
+The main aim of this cross-cultural study is to determine which aspects of children and parents’ lives contribute to the development of child behavioural and emotional problems in both UK and India, and which aspects are distinctive to the Indian setting.

 We know from longitudinal studies mainly conducted in Western higher income countries that early childhood behaviour problems can develop into serious antisocial behaviour in later childhood, adolescence and adulthood.
 The accurate identification of early risk and protective factors is extremely important to be able to design appropriate support and interventions for families.